-SELECT * FROM invoice WHERE createddate = 'today - 1 day'
+SELECT * FROM invoice WHERE UpdatedDate = 'today - 1 day'

 Use the following query to find all of the invoices created earlier than 30 days ago:

-select * from invoice where createddate < 'today - 30 days'
+SELECT * FROM invoice WHERE UpdatedDate < 'today - 30 days'

 The value of a datetime or relative date expression will change if the time zone changes.
-For example, 02-01-2011T09:00:00 is a different time depending on whether you are in New York or in San Francisco.
+For example, 2011-02-01T09:00:00 is a different time when the time zone is America/New_York or America/Los_Angeles.
 Similarly,

-today is a different range of datetimes, because midnight comes at different times depending on where you are in the world.
+today is a different range of datetimes, because midnight comes at different times depending on your time zone.

 Because of this, you must consider time zones when writing Export ZOQL queries.